-The amount of aggregate remuneration sought to be approved by shareholders and the manner in which it is apportioned amongst Non-Executive directors is reviewed annually.
+The amount of aggregate remuneration sought to be approved by shareholders is reviewed annually.

 Each Non-Executive director receives a fee for being a director of the Group.

 The Non-Executive directors of the Group may hold shares in the Group.